Basic Investing for Busy People—a set and forget investment plan

 Bio for Bob Adams

 Bob is retired from 26 years in radio & television broadcasting, and 13 years as a college professor.
 He belongs to an online investment club–is a past president.
-He has served as a Director for InvestEd Inc., a non-profit investor education organization since 2007 and is currently a Director Emeritus; served on the BetterInvesting Computer Group Advisory Board from 1999 through 2006; has been a Director on the Board of the Puget Sound Chapter since 1994.
+He has served as a Director for InvestEd Inc., a non-profit investor education organization since 2007 and is currently a Director Emeritus; served on the BetterInvesting Computer Group Advisory Board from 1999 through 2006; is a Director Emeritus for the Puget Sound Chapter, serving since 1994.
 Bob is a strong advocate of long-term investing.
 Go to his personal website for information and free investment tools: www.bob-adams.net.

 PAID CHAPTER VISITS: